 (Meals – Breakfast)

-Day starts with a photo stop at Hawa Mahal (Palace of Winds) and then we take you to the historic Amber Fort.
+Your day will start with a photo-stop at Hawa Mahal (Palace of Winds) and then we take you to the historic Amber Fort.
 This is followed by a visit to the amazing City Palace.
 You can see the various parts of the palace and museums which will take you to the old days of “The Raj”.

 (Meals – Breakfast)